teika97/roster_master/README.md

 # Roster Master

-To design a program to automate the generation of the call roster
+A program that automatically generates a call roster for the month based on employee schedule requirements, team policy, and other user constraints.

 **Project Description:**